-Working from home means we can prepare for dinner at lunch, keep an eye on pots bubbling away throughout the day, leave dough to rise while we catch up on emails or simply get started on dinner earlier due to the lack of a daily commute.
+Working from home means we can prepare for dinner at lunch, keep an eye on pots bubbling away throughout the day, leave dough to rise while we catch up on emails or simply get started on dinner earlier.

 Spending time on creative pursuits and crafts can help temporarily relieve stress from the outside world.
 Whether it’s candle making, painting, cross-stitching, macramé, or soap making, your kitchen can become a creative hub.